 What’s the Difference Between a Logo and a Brand?

 We often hear businesses talk about rebranding their business when they really mean they want a new logo.
+They really don’t know the Difference Between a Logo and a Brand.

 The reality is that most people get confused by terms like branding and logos.
 When most businesses talk to us about rebranding they are really talking about getting our help with a new logo and related areas like new vehicle livery, brochures or a website.